omoz4real/omoz4real.github.io/_posts/2023-02-07-run-jakartaee-core-profile-application-on-javase.md

 HTTP methods (POST, GET, PUT, DELETE) and in this blog post used for managing employee data.

-First, Create a Java with Maven > Java Application with Netbeans and add the following dependency to the pom.xml.
+First, Create a **Java with Maven > Java Application** in Netbeans and add the following dependency to the pom.xml.
 In addition to the Jakarta Core Profile, Dependencies to support JSON-B, JSON-P, HTTP Server, and Jersey + Weld integration is also added to the pom.xml file of the project and is explained more in details here by Rudy - [Run your Jakarta Application without Runtime](https://www.atbash.be/2023/01/05/run-your-jakarta-application-without-runtime/ "Run your Jakarta Application without Runtime"){:target="_blank"}.
  The project pom.xml file should look like this